WildernessLabs/Meadow.Project.Samples/README.md

     <tr>
         <td>
             <img src="Design/RadioPlayer.png"/><br/>
-            Build an FM Radio Player with Meadow</br>
+            Build an FM Radio Player with Meadow with an FM module, buttons and display</br>
             <a href="https://www.hackster.io/wilderness-labs/build-an-fm-radio-player-with-meadow-8c0a63">Hackster</a> | <a href="Source/Hackster/RadioPlayer/">Source Code</a>
         </td>
         <td>